 With the wreath complete, it was ready to hang!

-I wanted to keep this wreath neutral for versatility as I often switch Christmas decor up from year to year.
+I wanted to keep this Christmas wreath neutral for versatility as I often switch up my holiday from year to year.
 But I love how the gold sparkly ribbon and the metallic letters add a little holiday bling to the cozy feel of the fur.

-Did you enjoy this post?
-If so, I would love to know!
-Leave me a comment below 🙂 And don’t forget to sign up for my newsletter so you never miss a post!
+If you enjoyed my DIY Faux Fur Christmas Wreath, hover over an image and save it to Pinterest or leave me a comment below 🙂 And don’t forget to sign up for my newsletter so you never miss a post!